This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Updated: 14th December 2018

 When it comes to festive city breaks in Europe, there are a few cities that seem to hog the spotlight.
-But if you really want to experience the Christmas magic, Dresden and the region of Saxony is the perfect sized present you might now know you need.
+But if you really want to experience the Christmas magic, Dresden and the region of Saxony, Germany is the perfect sized present you might not know you need.

 Boasting eleven Christmas markets in Dresden alone, alongside a whole host of other traditions that complete Christmas, my week-long festive filming session in Saxony transported me to a true winter wonderland.